sandialabs/halucinator/README.md

 ## Setup in Virtual Environment

-Note:  This has been lightly tested on Ubuntu 18.04 and 20.04
+Note:  This has been lightly tested on 20.04 and 22.04

 1. Install dependencies using `./install_deps.sh`

-1. Create and activate a python3 virtual environment (I use virtualmachine wrapper but it is not required).
+1. Create and activate a python3 virtual environment (You can use virtualmachine wrapper but it is not required).
 You often have to restart you terminal after installing virutalmachine wrapper for below to work
     ```
        mkvirtualenv -p `which python3` halucinator
     ```
     If (halucinator) is not in your prompt use `workon halucinator`

-    Note: On ubuntu 18.04 you may have to manually configure virtualenvwrapper.
+    Note: You may have to manually configure virtualenvwrapper.
 Or build you virtual environment using you preferred method
     ```bash
         pip3 install virtualenvwrapper
     ```
     Then add to `~/.bashrc` using your favorite editor and then run `source ~/.bashrc`.
 Replace `your username` in below

     ```bash
     export VIRTUALENVWRAPPER_PYTHON=/usr/bin/python3
     export WORKON_HOME=$HOME/.virtualenvs